nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 ## References

-[^1]:  A situation where individuals acting independently according to their self-interest can ultimately deplete shared resources, despite understanding that depleting the common resource is against everyone's long-term best interests.
+[^1]:  A situation where individuals acting according to their self-interest can ultimately deplete shared resources, despite understanding that depleting these common resources is against everyone's long-term best interests.
 See: Hardin, G. (1968). *The Tragedy of the Commons*.
 Science, 162(3859), 1243–1248.

 [^2]: Stiglitz, J. E., Sen, A., & Fitoussi, J.-P. (2010). *Mismeasuring Our Lives: Why GDP Doesn't Add Up*.
 The New Press.